OpenDataology/website/content/en/docs/components/pipelines/sdk-v2/component-development.md

     to indicate if inputs are expected to be artifacts or parameters.

 1. After your component finishes its task, the component's outputs are passed to your pipeline as paths.
-At runtime, Kubeflow Pipelines creates a path for each of your component's outputs.
+At runtime, OpenDataology Pipelines creates a path for each of your component's outputs.
 These paths are passed as inputs to your component's implementation.